Tenth Acre Farm is named after my first micro-farm in the suburbs of Cincinnati, Ohio. The size of the property was one-tenth of an acre (0.10-acre)!

 My first projects at home were fairly simple.
 While I was working at my new jobs and completing my permaculture training, I did small things like sneak vegetables into the landscape and grow crops in containers on my patio.

 As I became more confident, I replaced the traditional landscape with edible perennials.
-A hedge of currant bushes now lined my front porch, and black raspberries hugged the front of the house.
+Currant bushes and black raspberries hugged the front of the house.

 This is when I decided to start documenting all of the things I was learning, and TenthAcreFarm.com was born.